christopheralan88/Project-6-World-Bank/README.md

 # Project-6-World-Bank

-This is a Java console applicaton that performs CRUD operations on an H2 database that contains internet user and adult literacy rate data for countries around the world.
+A Java console application that uses Hibernate to perform CRUD operations and statistical analysis on an H2 database.
+The database contains internet usage and adult literacy data for countries around the world.